 The City had substantial citizen participation in the creation of its 2020 Consolidated Plan, including more than 20 consultations with community leaders, 950 responses to a community survey, and 9 public meetings to gather public input.
 The onset of the pandemic has had an effect on many of the City's normal citizen participation practices.
 In normal years the City's Citizen Participation Plan requires consultation with Neighborhood Planning Councils (NPCs).
-The City suspended the NPC meeting schedule in March of 2020 and is not expected to reconvene them until the summer or fall of 2021.
-Likewise public hearings for community needs, the yearly budget, the Annual Action Plan and the CAPER have been virtual.
+The City suspended the NPC meeting schedule in March of 2020 and is not expected to reconvene them until the spring of 2022.
+In late 2021 and early 2022, community development staff conducted consultations with 15 organizations and collaborative groups as well as gathering information via survey from 8 organizational partners.

 The City amended its Citizen Participation Plan in April of 2020 to suspend the requirement to consult with NPCs during the pandemic, allow for shortened public comment periods, and hold virtual public hearings.
 A public hearing on community needs was held on February 16, 2021 during the City Commission meeting.
-A public hearing on the proposed 2021 budget and Annual Action Plan is scheduled for the April 24, 2021 City Commission meeting.
+A public hearing on the proposed 2022 budget and Annual Action Plan is scheduled for the April 19, 2022 City Commission meeting.

 In lieu of the normal consultation with NPCs, city staff did use other engagement opportunities to assess community needs and get public input.
-These included participating in Truth, Racial Healing, and Transformation (TRHT) Leadership Team and Beyond Separation Team, which convened local community groups and agencies around racial equity and housing issues throughout 2020-21 program year.
+These included participating in Truth, Racial Healing, and Transformation (TRHT) Leadership Team and Beyond Separation Team, which convened local community groups and agencies around racial equity and housing issues throughout 2021-22 program year.
 Staff consulted with a racial equity task force convened by TRHT for the CDBG-CV affirmative marketing plan regarding housing and community development needs.